 Applying the Paint:

-When it comes to painting your old paneling, hiring a painting contractor in Lyndhurst NJ would be a wise choice since they are expert in this field.
+When it comes to painting your old paneling, hiring professional painting services would be a wise choice since they are expert in this field.
 To get a real Lyndhurst style look, use a soft-vanilla latex paint over the primer.
 You should always apply the paint with a roller.
 If you want to get a stripping affect on the top surface of the panel, you can mix some more of the same latex paint with glaze.